 Search Engine Marketing has become the new front teir.
-For SEM, Google AdWords is the preferred platform for these companies to do search ads – the ones that appear at the top of search results.
-Using AdWords, virtually anyone has the ability to pay for top positions on Google’s search results page.
+For SEM, Google Ads is the preferred platform for these companies to do search ads – the ones that appear at the top of search results.
+Using Google Ads, virtually anyone has the ability to pay for top positions on Google’s search results page.

 Mortgage Brokers are unique in that only a small percentage have adopted online marketing into their budget.
 Those that are can see immediate cost-effective results, and competition is growing fast.
 This indicates there is likely tremendous return on investment, and still an opportunity for a competitive advantage over those who have not turned to online marketing strategies yet.

 Through AdLuge, we have been able to use industry average data to help mortgage brokers understand what should be expected out of paid search campaigns.

 Search Engine Marketing isn’t slowing down.
 Being Google’s largest source of revenue, it can be anticipated that more focus will be placed on this service year over year.
 It’s success and continued growth is attributed to demonstrated results and return on investment for millions of Google Ads campaigns each month.